brostrend/linux.brostrend.com/supported-distributions.md

 2. **Manjaro Linux** shows a prompt about which kernel headers to install; please select the matching one, for example if your kernel is 5.10 then choose the linux510-headers package.

 3. **Slackware** doesn't include dkms in its stock repositories; if you're frequently changing kernels, you can [optionally install it](https://slackware.pkgs.org/current/slackers/dkms-2.8.4-x86_64-1cf.txz.html)

+> 📝 **Note:**  we try to support as many Linux distributions as possible, but
+> there are so many that it's impossible to test all of them.
+Also, some do not
+> provide the required kernel headers and build tools, or target exotic
+> hardware that we don't have access to.
+If you are not satisfied with the
+> level of support that we are able to offer for your distribution, you may
+> return the adapter back to Amazon for a refund, as it comes with a 2 year
+> warranty.

 See also the [unsupported distributions](../unsupported-distributions/) list.